Christian

 The same is true for anti-competitive agreements, decisions or concerted practices among competitors (so-called cartel offences).

-In all these cases one would have to distinguish between scenarios that relate to markets and trade affected between EU member states or even within the European economic area (EEA) or practices that only affect one market and trade within a single country or EU member state.
+In all these cases, one would have to distinguish between scenarios that relate to markets and trade affected between EU member states or even within the European economic area (EEA) or practices that only affect one market and trade within a single country or EU member state.

 Many actors are aware that anti-competitive practices or conduct may lead to fairly serious fines that can be issued by the competition authorities and by the courts.
-However, numerous parties are unaware that related agreements and decisions can be qualified as null and void, and the actors run the risk of being held liable for damages payable to negatively impacted parties.
+However, numerous parties are unaware that related agreements and decisions can be qualified as null and void, and the actors run the risk of being held legally liable for damages payable to negatively impacted parties.

 Furthermore, concerned actors may always consider launching a complaint before the European Commission (Directorate General Competition) against any abuses or cartel practices.
 The advantage of such complaints is that the complainant does not have to pay any procedural fees for such procedures except for its own fees for the assistance of its legal counsel.
 The competition authorities however retain their own discretion as to which complaints they will pursue and they may decide on their own priorities.